beberlei/litecqrs-php/README.md

    listen to the domain events (Pub-Sub).
 8. Event Handlers can create new commands again using the ``CommandBus``.

-Command execution should be wrapped in a transaction for example.
-The event triggering is not part of that transaction.
-If the command transaction fails, then the events are all dropped.
+Command and Event handler execution can be wrapped in handlers that manage transactions.
+Event store and event handling is outside of any command transaction.
+If the command fails with any exception all events created by the command are forgotten.
 No event handlers will be triggered in this case.

 In the case of InMemory CommandBus and EventMessageBus LiteCQRS makes sure that